abirbanerjee/abirbanerjee/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @abirbanerjee
 - 👀 I’m interested in C, C++, Java, JavaScript(Node, React, Angular, Vue), Python, C#, Deno, ABAP.
-- 🌱 I’m currently learning/working in ABAP.
+- 🌱 I’m currently working in ABAP and learning Go.
 - 💞️ I’m looking to collaborate on any interesting project, regardless of the language
 - 📫 How to reach me abir.banerjee@gmail.com
 - ⚡ Fun fact: I worked in a bank for 8 years.